 3. The third thing you can try if you suspect you have a toilet leak is to place a few drops of food coloring or dark colored juice in the back tank of the toilet.
 Do not flush the toilet and wait a half hour or more.
 If the color seeps into the bowl, you have a leak in that toilet.

 If you find a leak, call a plumber immediately to have it repaired.
 Even a small leak can add thousands of gallons to your water bill and become very costly.
 Remember, you are always responsible for water that passes through the meter, even if it is the result of a leak.
 The Company does not reimburse customers for faulty plumbing.
+If you contact our office after normal business hours and request a service technician come out to your property, there is a $100 after hours fee that will be charged to your account.

 Click below for photos of the various meters currently installed throughout our franchise.